shabbyrobe/golib/actionloop/README.md

 about than a rats-nest of mutexes and goroutines coordinating themselves in the aether.

+This library provides a starting point for serial execution of structs representing function calls.
+It can be very useful when strapped directly to an API to drive the state at the heart of a complex service.
+See example_test.go for a fully worked example.

 **This is intended to be copy-pasted into a project's `internal` folder and hit with a rock until it resembles the shape you need.** It **should not** be included in a project directly.